 Anyone can do it.
 And everyone should.
 Unfortunately most of us are saddled with a lack of belief that has accrued over the years as a result of past conditioning.

-But you’re not in primary school anymore and no one is grading your work based on grammar or style.
+It’s time to turn the page.
+You’re not in primary school anymore and no one is grading your work based on grammar or style.

 Here are a few simple ways to help you overcome that self-doubt and blossom into a high output creator of information.